AcubeSAT/ecss-services/README.md

 - **lib**: External libraries used in the code
 - **src**: All source files are included here
 - **test**: Unit test implementation

-## Documentation
-Full documentation about this project based on code comments is available at https://acubesat.gitlab.io/obc/ecss-services/docs/.

 ## Implementation status